 Documenting insurances and keeping all relevant records, and where these are kept.

-Insurances you require contractors to hold, how these are to be evidenced, and the role responsible for checking that the insurances are appropriate and current.
+Detail the insurances you require contractors to hold, how these are to be evidenced, and the role/s responsible for checking that the insurances are appropriate and current.

 Risk Management: Fraud, Misconduct and Mismanagement